Yaxit/yaxit.github.io/content/cv.md

 ---

 ## Work Experience and Team Projects
+{{< cv-entry-3 "**ETH Zurich - PBL**" "*Scientific Assistant*" "**2018-2019**" >}}\
+I'm currently employed at the *Project Based Learning* lab at ETH Zurich as a Research Assistant.
+My research track is focused, but not limited, to TinyML, smart-sensors and low-power design.
+In addition, I supervise some students during their thesis/projects.
+The position requires self-organization, time managment, autonomy, team-work and efficient collaboration with other research groups and companies.
+{{< /cv-entry-3 >}}

+\
 {{< cv-entry-3 "**Team PoliTOcean**" "*Member*" "**2018-2019**" >}}\
 I’ve been member of a student team at Polytechnic of Turin in the Electronic area.
 Together with my team we designed a rover to be presented at the MATE International ROV